 Have the Treasurer prepare the written report of revenue and expenditures (financial report) for your Booster Club.
 The report should include information for the full applicable year.
-The Booster Club may use July 1-June 30 as their reporting period (this is the preferred reporting year to match the District's Fiscal Year).
-Exhibit D for a suggested audit program if performed by booster club audit committee.
+The Booster Club may use July 1-June 30 as their reporting period (this is the preferred reporting year to match the District's new Fiscal Year).
+Please see Exhibit D for a suggested audit program if the audit is performed by booster club audit committee.